Benford's law: Explanations

 Thus, real-world distributions that span several orders of magnitude rather uniformly (e.g., stock-market prices and populations of villages, towns, and cities) are likely to satisfy Benford's law very accurately.
 On the other hand, a distribution mostly or entirely within one order of magnitude (e.g., IQ scores or heights of human adults) is unlikely to satisfy Benford's law very accurately, if at all.
 However, the difference between applicable and inapplicable regimes is not a sharp cut-off: as the distribution gets narrower, the deviations from Benford's law increase gradually.

 (This discussion is not a full explanation of Benford's law, because it has not explained why data sets are so often encountered that, when plotted as a probability distribution of the logarithm of the variable, are relatively uniform over several orders of magnitude.)

+One possible explanation comes from the structure of positional notation used to write numbers.

 Krieger–Kafri entropy explanation

 In 1970 Wolfgang Krieger proved what is now called the Krieger generator theorem.
 The Krieger generator theorem might be viewed as a justification for the assumption in the Kafri ball-and-box model that, in a given base $B$ with a fixed number of digits 0, 1, ..., n, ..., $B - 1$, digit n is equivalent to a Kafri box containing n non-interacting balls.
 Other scientists and statisticians have suggested entropy-related explanations for Benford's law.